Things to think about to determine if your website needs both the Akismet WordPress Plugin and the SI Captcha Anti-Spam WordPress Plugin.

 Even if you do a lot of testing you may not discover any errors that users may discover.
 In my opinion, most users are not going to let you know about those errors as they have other things to be with their time.
 They simply jump off your site and go elsewhere.

 This post was originally written in April 2015.
-Since then my webhost has implemented additional functionally which means that the functionally provided by one or both of these WordPress Plugins is handled by my webhost.
-I simply do not need these WordPress Plugins as their functionally and more is provided by my webhost at the server level.
+Since then many webhosts have implemented additional functionally which means that the functionally provided by one or both of these WordPress Plugins may be handled by your webhost at the server level.